riqueps/nameko-devex/README_challenge.md

 ```
 make deployK8
 ```
-An error about Ingress object creation, than I needed to each object separately:
+An error about Ingress object creation occurs, than I needed to each object separately:
 ```
 make kind-setup-ingress
 ```